 The MS AIT program offers the Cyber Security, Data Analytics and Intelligence Methods, and Machine Learning Engineering concentration fully online.
 For the online program, courses are offered in a condensed 8-week format, with students taking one course at a time.
 Content of courses, objectives, evaluation methods, and outcomes are identical to those for the on-campus program.
 Only the delivery format is different.
 The online program is intended to be completed in about 2.5 years.
 Request additional information for the online program, learn more, or apply.

-At the doctoral level, the department offers a concentration in the PhD in IT program.
+At the doctoral level, the department offers a concentration in the INFT PhD program.

 Admissions

 Applicants must have completed a baccalaureate degree from one of the Mason-recognized U.S. institutional accrediting agencies and earned a GPA of 3.00 or better in their 60 highest-level credits.
 They must be experienced in the fundamentals of IT and quantitative methods.
-In addition, applicants must:
+Application Requirements and Deadlines are available from https://cec.gmu.edu/admissions/graduate-admissions/application-requirements-and-deadlines.

-A high-achieving Mason Engineering alum who has shown exemplary work in an undergraduate degree may consider our Fast-Track graduate admission process which requires fewer supplementary admission materials.
+High achieving Mason Engineering alumni who has shown exemplary work in an undergraduate degree may consider our Fast-Track graduate admission process which requires fewer supplementary admission materials.

 Banner Code: EC-MS-AIT